kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Prism is not designed to be the next new framework.
 Instead it is a implementation in attempting to experiment on improving the implementations of SSR and hydration in current popular frontend frameworks.

 One thing is that it unfortunate same name with syntax highlighting library [prism.js](https://github.com/PrismJS/prism/) which may cause some confusion.
-When I named the framework, "Prism" was meant to depict the single source that is *split* into the various paths (csr, ssr, bindings, hydration logic, etc).
+When I named the framework, "Prism" was meant to depict the single source that is *split* into the various paths (CSR, SSR, bindings, hydration logic, etc).
 I wasn't aware of prism.js and it's prevalence until shortly after releasing it under that name.
 It also unintentionally a extremely similar logo to database ORM [prisma](https://github.com/prisma/prisma).
 If interest were to pick up then I may make features more reliable and release it under a new name.

 The compiler is a little rough around the edges.
 It is not intended for production but if you want to try out JIT hydration or Rust compilation you can try the [quick start](https://github.com/kaleidawave/prism/blob/main/docs/quickstart.md) or fork the [HN repo](https://github.com/kaleidawave/hackernews-prism).